cedeo/wimtvpro-drupal/README.txt

 - php5 curl (LibCurl).
 Extension server php "php_curl.dll"
 - verify php.ini install curl.
 For install "sudo apt-get install php5-curl"

+PHP settings to upload video to WimTVPro: PHP assumes maximum values for file upload to a remote server, typically to avoid upload of large files by non-authorised users.
+For this reason such limits are typically low (a few MB), especially for video upload.
+The values to modify are found in file php.ini (in the relevant system configuration area of the PHP system) are:

+post_max_size – Maximum size of POST data that PHP will accept – http://php.net/post-max-size
+upload_max_filesize – Maximum allowed size for uploaded files – http://php.net/upload-max-filesize

 Overview:
 --------
 WimTVPro is the video module that adds several features to manage and publish video on demand, video playlists and stream live events on your website.